No matter what social media platform you’re using, high-quality content doesn’t mean much if your audience doesn’t engage with it.

 As much as it pains me to write this, engaging content outweighs quality content.
 Celebrities prove on social media that public opinion determines popularity, which outperforms quality most of the time (even if we don’t like to acknowledge it).
 Whether it’s us regular people or big name celebrities, the fans decide what is popular, and that determines what content gets attention.

 After all is said and done, the more popular your content, the more it gets noticed on social media.
 Even with Facebook ads, if your ad’s Relevancy Score is low (aka unpopular), the less your ad gets displayed and the more it gets viewed as spam.
 What I’m telling you is that even when you pay for visibility, popularity takes precedence!

 Here are eight tips that you can use to make your content as popular as a cheerleader.
 Goooooooooooo team!

 Everyone knows a cheerleader by their uniform.
 Hashtags have a similar effect.
-People recognize hashtags, helping your audience to have a general idea about your topic.
+People recognize hashtags.
+Hashtags give your audience context.
+In other words, hashtags provide a general idea about your topic.

 Just as we can spot a cheerleader in the crowd, hashtags make your content easier to find and more likely to be noticed.

 Just like pom-poms, emojis in your content help catch the attention of your audience within the newsfeed or timeline.
 Aptly named, emojis also evoke emotion, which can prompt a response (aka engagement).

 Watching a cheerleader encourage support for the team is a highly visual experience.
 Their gear is branded in school colors to heighten school spirit.

 Content is no different.
 Humans process images faster, and studies prove visuals make your content more engaging and share-worthy.